egidijus/python-venv-booty/README.md

 # Why?
-in this project i am trying to bootstrap ansible for various versions of python. i did some testing before this repo, and found that virtualenv always installs old pip (pip 9)
+in this project i am trying to bootstrap ansible for various versions of python. i did some testing before this repo, and found that virtualenv always installs old pip (pip 9) on centos 7 for example.

+soo i figured, why not check how other flavours handle pip.